hannahchan/FeatureGates.NET/README.md

 featureGate.Invoke();
 ```

-Once created feature gates are immutable.
-Calling methods that mutate a feature gate will return a new instance of that feature gate with the mutation.
+Feature gate executions are recorded every time a feature gate is invoked.
+A feature gate may be invoked multiple times.

+### Construction

-The recommended way to create a feature gate is to call the static method `FeatureGate.WithKey(featureGateKey)` which will return a `FeatureGateBuilder`.
+The recommended way to create a feature gate is to call the static method `FeatureGate.WithKey("MyFeatureGateKey")` which will return a `FeatureGateBuilder`.
 The `FeatureGateBuilder` will allow you to chain methods to help you correctly create the type of feature gate you need.

 Alternatively you can instantiate the type of feature gate you need by calling its constructor.
 There are only four types;